Skip to content

 • @symbiote-native/components — shared component state, render helpers, accessibility, and parity logic.

-• React/Vue/Angular adapters — framework lifecycle and public API bridges over the shared core.
+• React/Vue/Angular/Svelte adapters — framework lifecycle and public API bridges over the shared core.

-React, Vue, and Angular are presented as live choices on the landing page’s framework switcher, each with its own demo GIF on the landing page and its learn guide.
-Svelte and Solid stay in architecture diagrams and roadmap text only, with no dedicated guide yet because no code exists for them.
+React, Vue, Angular, and Svelte are presented as live choices on the landing page’s framework switcher, each with its own demo clip on the landing page and its own learn guide.
+Solid stays in architecture diagrams and roadmap text only, with no dedicated guide yet because no code exists for it.

 • Component API pages will split out as each page has real examples and useful details.